kevinslin/kevin-public/vault/res.books.the-art-of-learning.md

 ### 18 - making sandals
 - use dirty players as teachers who expose weaknesses in your mind
     - accept reality and emotions, use it
+    - anger and negative emotions come from something lacking within (eg. fear)
+    - when someone gets in your head, that is a weakness that they have helped you identify

 - highest level performers need to be true to themselves

 - formula
     - cultivate soft zone, be aware of feelings and ready to either hold or let go of whats arising
     - turn weakness into strength, use emotion to fuel performance